 The financial aid situation is different for alumni.
 See below.

 If you have been to MathPath exactly once: You need to submit the online application and the QT (Qualifying Test).
-Neither is ready yet, You do not need new recommendations.
-If you had behavioral issues at MathPath (senior staff had to talk to you or your parents about your behavior, or there is something about this in your end-of-camp letter) we may put restrictions on your re-admission.
-Once you submit your online application we will let you know if there are restrictions.
+Neither is ready yet; look for them starting in mid-September.
+You do not need new recommendations.
+If you had behavioral issues at MathPath (senior staff had to talk to you or your parents about your behavior, or there is something negative about behavior in your end-of-camp letter) we may put restrictions on your re-admission. .

 Why make you do another QT?
-First, because we use it in the writing plenaries, everybody needs to be familiar with the 2018 QT.
+First, because we use it in the writing plenaries, everybody needs to be familiar with the 2019 QT.
 Second, we want to see what you have learned about writing and proving from your first stay at MathPath.
-We will compare your work on the new QT with your previous QT work, and in your case we will be more interested in the improvement than in the absolute quality.
-Third, we want to be sure you really want to come back to MathPath and for the right reasons.
-If you're willing to do another long hard QT, that suggests you really do.
+We will compare your work on the new QT with your previous QT work.F

 If you were admitted before but didn't attend: The general procedure is the same as if you had atended once.